Satisfactory Academic Progress

 - Graduate/Professional Students: The minimum CGPA requirement is a 3.00 or higher if required by your academic unit.

 Completion Rate The quantitative measure assesses the pace at which a student progresses towards a degree.
 To ensure progress, students are required to complete a minimum percentage of all attempted courses.
 Attempted courses are those for which a student is enrolled at the conclusion of the Add/Drop period for a semester (those that appear on the academic transcript).
+Graduate students must complete attempted courses at a minimum rate of 67%.

 Maximum Timeframe (MTF) Federal regulations require that a student must complete his or her educational program within a Maximum Timeframe (MTF) no longer than 150% of the published length of the educational program measured in academic years, terms or credit hours attempted.
 Students who fulfill this minimum rate of course completion and follow departmental recommendations on course selection should complete their degree within the Maximum Timeframe.